-I also had Multiple Chemical Sensitivities and textile sensitivities, but did not pursue diagnoses for these conditions.
-Praise to God and thanks to the tools from the Dynamic Neural Retraining System program, I am now healed of this entire list of conditions!
+I also had Multiple Chemical Sensitivities and textile sensitivities but did not pursue diagnoses for these conditions.
+Praise to God and thanks to the tools from the Dynamic Neural Retraining System video program, I am now healthy, thriving and enjoying my life!

 My health problems began early in life without a clear trigger.
 I had rashes, frequent ear infections and reactions to new foods before one year of age.
 At one and a half, I developed immediate hives from wearing a brand new, unwashed shirt.
 When I was four years old, my mom began to seek answers to my frequent unprovoked tantrums.
 She knew something was not quite right with me, but there was nothing obvious or specifically wrong.
 The tantrums began, as is common, around age two, but I did not grow out of them.
 She took me to a Naturopath, who diagnosed me with Hypoglycemia and vitamin deficiencies.
 The recommendation was to change my diet to exclude sugar and refined carbohydrates, and to include frequent small meals.
 My mom also tried removing peanut butter and dairy, but in the end, these went back into circulation.